Battle of Valenciennes (1918): The battle

 The task of taking Mount Houy was originally delegated to the British 51st Division who were positioned to the right/south of the Canadians.
-The 51st's assault commenced on the 28th of October, 1918 and met strong resistance which saw them meet only partial success, taking the southern, ascending slopes, but not the heights.
+The 51st's assault commenced on 28 October and met strong resistance, which saw them meet only partial success, taking the southern, ascending slopes, but not the heights.
 This meant that to keep pace with the larger British assaults further south, which were scheduled to begin on 3 November, the Canadians would have to improvise and complete the capture of the heights as the assault on the city itself began on 1 November.

-In soggy, rainy weather, the Canadian 4th Division took up positions to the south of the city with the 44th (Manitoba) and 47th (British Columbia) Battalions replacing the British 51st Division men at Mount Huoy on the night of 29 October.
+In soggy, rainy weather, the 4th Canadian Division took up positions to the south of the city with the 44th (Manitoba) and 47th (British Columbia) Battalions replacing the British 51st Division men at Mount Huoy on the night of 29 October.
 They began to reconnoitre the enemy's positions and lines and 303 guns of the Canadian Artillery began bombarding the hill and city around the clock.
 The bombardment was complicated by the presence of significant numbers of French civilians in the city and surrounding villages and towns and so careful counter battery preparations were taken to locate enemy guns and troop concentrations when in close proximity to civilians.
-The artillery strikes would be decisive and significantly reduced the German artillery support for the defensive lines in the subsequent attacks.
+The artillery strikes were decisive and significantly reduced the German artillery support for the defensive lines in the subsequent attacks.